XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-aa-meta-tags.md

 - SQL Password <strong>(Encrypted)</strong>

 ### 2. Run SQL Scripts
-- Execute the scripts in SQL Server Master Data DB
+- Execute the scripts sequentially in SQL Server Master Data DB
-- Ensure the data is successfully loaded into the database
+- Ensure the columns are successfully loaded into the database
 - (Optional) Because the Assign Meta Tag Values portion requires a unique entry for all meta tags, it is recommended that the sql trigger file is enabled in the AA_MetaTag Triggers subfolder in SSMS